satdaya/Udacity-Data-Engineering/Data Lake With Spark/README.md

 There are two datasets in JSON format.

-1. Song Dataset: A subset of the Million Song Dataset containing song and artist metadata.
+**1. Song Dataset:** A subset of the Million Song Dataset containing song and artist metadata.
 The data is partitioned by the first two letters of the track id.
 The following are examples of the file paths: 1. song_data/A/B/C/TRABCEI128F424C983.json 2. song_data/A/A/B/TRAABJL12903CDCF1A.json

 Below is the sample data for one song:
 {"num_songs": 1,